djues3/oac-example/README.md

 ### Generating test data

-This demo uses [Grafana k6](https://grafana.com/docs/k6) to generate test data for Prometheus and Loki.
+This demo uses [Grafana k6](https://grafana.com/docs/k6) to generate test data for Prometheus.

 To run k6 tests and store logs in Loki and time series data in Prometheus, you'll need a k6 version with the `xk6-client-prometheus-remote` and `xk6-loki` extensions.
+(I don't think `xk6-loki` is strictly necessary, but I didn't test without it.)

 You can build the k6 version using the [`xk6` instructions](https://grafana.com/docs/k6/latest/extensions/build-k6-binary-using-go/) or Docker as follows: